 Requiring about an hour of intense exercise, the Borgi is a good dog for herding that comes with the stare and nip that both of his parent’s breeds used as herding techniques.
 You can get this breed by crossing either Corgi type.
 The Borgi makes a great family dog that loves to hang out once he’s been tired out.

 Mixing the Border Collie and Jack Russell Terrier gives you the Border Jack.
 While this may not be the most obvious pairing, it actually works very well.
 With his Terrier lineage, the Border Jack is great at chasing rodents.
-He will need a lot of stimulation both physically and mentally, but his loyalty, intelligence, and stamina make him very easy to train as long as you are a firm leader.
+He will need a lot of stimulation both physically and mentally, but his loyalty, intelligence, and stamina make him a very easy dog to train as long as you are a firm leader.

 The Border Jack is also a very energetic dog, thanks to his Jack Russell Terrier parentage.
 While he is smaller than a Border Collie, he is a great choice for someone that wants a smaller dog since he only measures up to 20-inches and weighs at most 40 pounds.
 This hybrid dog features wire-hair that gives him a foxy appearance that will keep your family entertained.